 About me

-I have been fortunate to spend a career working across marine science disciplines around the globe.
+I have spent me career working across marine science disciplines around the globe.
 These experiences have inspired a passion for people, data, and scientific leadership.

 I am the Deputy Director for the Pacific Islands Ocean Observing System (PacIOOS), one of 11 regional associations that comprise the U.S. Integrated Ocean Observing System.
-I support the organization’s efforts to meet our mission by providing ocean data and data services to stakeholders across the Hawaiian Islands, U.S. Pacific territories, and the freely associated states.
+I support the organization’s efforts to provide ocean data and data services to stakeholders across the Hawaiian Islands, U.S. Pacific territories, and the freely associated states.
 These duties range from internal and external partnership building and fiscal management to organizational operations and staffing.

 At the AFSC, I was based for ten years in Juneau, Alaska.
 My research explored how environmental drivers shape the distributions of fish and the fishing fleets that target them.
 I used a suite of quantitative tools and data types and worked to build more automated data systems capable of integrating satellite data (e.g., environmental and vessel tracking information) with oceanographic, fishery survey, landings, economic, and bycatch data.